 Fabric Painting Tutorial

 In this tutorial we'll show you how to use Country Chic Paint to customize fabric projects with a little color.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 How to Dye Fabric